About us

 Financial Information

-The American Federation of Police and Concerned Citizens, Inc. is a District of Columbia not-for-profit corporation incorporated in November 1978.
+The American Federation of Police and Concerned Citizens Police Family Survivors Fund is a program of the United States Law Enforcement Foundation, a Florida not-for-profit corporation incorporated in 1967.
 The Organization’s revenues consist principally of contributions from the general public and dues and other income obtained from its membership.

 The Organization has been granted tax-exempt status by the Internal Revenue Service under code Section 501(c)(3).
 The Organization does pay tax on any unrelated business income.
 The organization is registered in every state where it conducts fund raising activities as required by the state.